dfm-io/dfm.io/content/posts/simple-python-module.md

 ---
-Title: What if I want to reuse my Python functions?
+title: What if I want to reuse my Python functions?
-Date: 2021-03-18
+date: 2021-03-18
-Slug: simple-python-module
+slug: simple-python-module
 ---

 This post is an introduction to packaging Python code aimed at scientists